 With the 2022 exploration and definition drilling program now completed at the Lac Tétépisca property, the Company awaits the analytical results and their integration with the new ultrahigh resolution airborne magnetic (MAG) data to plan follow-up work on the Southwest MOGC and West Limb targets, while an updated mineral resource estimate for the MOGC graphite deposit program will be considered once the Company has received all analytical data from the deep 2022 deep definition drilling program.
-The Company is also reevaluating its plans to initiate the MOGC graphite deposit geometallurgical study and environmental baseline studies on the Lac Tétépisca project in Q3 2023 as it will have to raise additional funds to carry out these activities.
+The Company is also reevaluating its ability to initiate and complete the MOGC graphite deposit geometallurgical study within the three-year timeframe allocated by Québec MRNF, as well as its ability to commence environmental baseline studies on the Lac Tétépisca project in Q4 2023 as it will have to raise additional funds to carry out these activities.

-A key element of Focus' development strategy for the MOGC graphite deposit is engaging the Innu community of Pessamit to become participants in the environmental and social impact assessment (ESIA) of the Lac Tétépisca project as well as in the decision-making process at each new stage of the mineral resource appraisal process.
+A key element of Focus' development strategy for the MOGC graphite deposit is engaging the Innu Nation of Pessamit to become active participants in the environmental and social impact assessment (ESIA) of the Lac Tétépisca project as well as in the decision-making process at each new stage of the mineral resource appraisal process.
 To this end, on May 11, 2022, Focus began formal discussions with the Pessamit Innu band council over the signing of a Pre-Development Agreement (PDA) on the Lac Tétépisca project.
 Discussions were suspended on July 17, 2022, pending the election of a new band council on August 18.
 Focus expects to resume talks with the new band council ahead of undertaking baseline environmental studies on the project.